fknives/Android-Tutorial-Test-ShowCase/codekata/core.instructionset.md

 }
 ```

-However the main issue here is, when to call fetch.
-If we call after `take()` we will never reach it, but if we call it before then it doesn't test the right behaviour.
+However the main issue here is, when to call fetch?
+If we call after `take()` we will never reach it since we are suspended by take.
+But if we call it before then it doesn't test the right behaviour.
 We need to do it async:

 ```kotlin